Age Amount, Amount for a Person Living Alone and Amount for Retirement Income

 You can claim an additional amount for a person living alone (single-parent family) if you are eligible for an amount for a person living alone and you meet both of the following conditions:

-• At any time during the year covered by the claim, you lived with a child 18 or older who can transfer to you an amount for a child 18 or over enrolled in post-secondary studies or could have transferred such an amount to you had they not earned income.
+- At any time during the year for which you are claiming the amount, you lived with a child 18 or older who can transfer to you an amount for a child 18 or over enrolled in post-secondary studies or could have transferred such an amount to you had they not earned income.

 If you are entitled to the amount for a person living alone only because Basic Income Program benefits were included in your income, you do not qualify for the additional amount for a person living alone.